Website Image Skip to Content

-The O’Connor Law Firm represents clients who have been injured in construction accidents or machinery accidents in Staten Island, Brooklyn and throughout New York City.
+O’Connor Injury Law represents clients who have been injured in construction accidents or machinery accidents in Staten Island, Brooklyn, and throughout New York City.
+We offer free initial consultations and never charge a fee unless we recover money for you.
+Reach out to our law offices today to schedule an appointment with a Staten Island personal injury attorney about your case.

 Can I File a Lawsuit if I Am Hurt in a New York Construction Action?